8 June 2022

 A common question from potential patients is whether composite bonding is bad for your teeth.
 The short answer is, no. Composite bonding is not a very invasive dental procedure- so there is no damage to teeth on application.
 The procedure is also not permanent, the only risks are that the resin may chip or deteriorate after a few years.
 However- this doesn’t affect your natural teeth.

-For a more detailed look into this topic, take a look at our blog focused on whether composite bonding is bad for teeth here.
+For a more detailed look into this topic, take a look at our blog focused on how long composite bonding lasts here.

 How to prepare for teeth bonding?